Engineering18 min read

 If You Pass

-1. Apply for EIT certification in your state
+1. Apply for EIT/EI certification with your state board (if your state issues it)

-2. Gain experience (typically 4 years under a PE)
+2. Gain qualifying experience (commonly about 4 years under a licensed PE)

-1. Review diagnostic report - Shows weak areas
+1. Review your diagnostic report to see weak areas

 Path to Professional Engineer Licensure